Andrea Bocelli: 2006–2007: Amore and Vivere, Greatest hits

 On 1 July 2007, Bocelli performed "The Music of the Night" from Andrew Lloyd Webber's The Phantom of the Opera, in a special musicals medley during the Concert for Diana at Wembley Stadium in London, England.
-Bocelli returned to his home town for a concert at the newly created Teatro del Silenzio in Lajatico on 5 July 2007, with guest appearance by Kenny G, Heather Headley, Lang Lang, Elisa, Sarah Brightman and Laura Pausini.
+Bocelli returned to his home town for a concert at the newly created Teatro del Silenzio in Lajatico on 5 July 2007, with guest appearances by Kenny G, Heather Headley, Lang Lang, Elisa, Sarah Brightman and Laura Pausini.
 The concert was later released as Vivere Live in Tuscany.
 In September, he debuted at the Avery Fisher Hall, in New York, with four concerts.
 October saw the release of the opera album of Ruggiero Leoncavallo's Pagliacci with Bocelli singing the role of Canio.
 In November, he won the "Best Italian Artist" and "World's Best-selling Classical Artist" awards at the World Music Awards.
 In December, he finished his 2006 tour with more concerts in North America and Europe.

 Bocelli and Sarah Brightman's duet version of "Con te partirò" was used in the 2007 film Blades of Glory, as an ice skating song.
 K-1 mixed martial arts fighter Yoshihiro Akiyama started using "Con te partirò" as his ring entrance music.
 On 8 September, Bocelli sang an arrangement of Mozart's Ave verum corpus at the funeral of Luciano Pavarotti in Modena, Italy.

 On 21 October 2007, he sang "Con te partirò" on the UK television series Strictly Come Dancing results show, and on 30 October, he sang "The Prayer" during an ITV Special An Audience with Céline Dion.
 The show was broadcast on 23 December.
 Alongside fellow Italian singer Laura Pausini, he sang Vive Ya during the 2007 Latin Grammy Awards.
 The song, originally released in 1997 as a duet in Italian between Bocelli and Italian singer-songwriter Trovatto on Bocelli's Romanza, was also released in English on his 2007 album, The Best of Andrea Bocelli: Vivere, as Dare to Live.
 The album, Vivere, sold over 3 million copies.